Topzle Topzle

 "Don't Believe It"

-One of around 20–25 songs recorded with Loren for the Dangerous album between 1989 and 1991 Recorded at Loren's house around the time of Thanksgiving or Christmas The song is about tabloids, Features Jackson imitating the voice of journalists, saying things like "strange pictures" and the clicks of cameras The song ends with a beatbox from Jackson, with a dialogue between him and Loren behind heard.
-The two were tired after their long session Has a runtime of 5:46 minutes Full song owned by Shana Mangatal, who shared a snippet of it in 2020
+One of around 20–25 songs recorded with Loren for the Dangerous album between 1989 and 1991 Recorded at Loren's house around the time of Thanksgiving or Christmas 1990 The song is about tabloids, Features Jackson imitating the voice of journalists, saying things like "strange pictures" and the clicks of cameras The song ends with a beatbox from

 "Don't Make Me Stay"(2010)

-Written and recorded in 2009 Features a scratch vocal from Jackson that sounds "distant" Described as having a similar sound to Janet Jackson's "Runaway"
+Written and recorded between 2008-2009 Features a scratch vocal from Jackson that sounds "distant" Described as having a similar sound to Janet Jackson's "Runaway"

 "Dream Away"

-Written and recorded shortly after the release of the Thriller album in 1983, according to Porcaro Described as being similar to Human Nature and For All Time Failed to make the Victory album Considered for Xscape, However Poracaro refused to let it get the "contemporized" treatment A recording of the song during a seminar leaked in 2022
+Written and recorded shortly after the release of the Thriller album in November 1983, according to Porcaro Original recording consisted solely of Jackson's vocals and an electric piano track played by Porcaro Described as being similar to Human Nature and For All Time Failed to make the Victory album Considered for Xscape, However Poracaro ref

 "Dreaming"

-Worked on during 2006–2007 Also known as "I'm Dreamin Samples "I Can't Wake Up (I'm a Blunt)" by KRS-One Chorus lyrics are: "I'm dreaming about being in love / I'm floating around and I just can't wake up" will.i.am attempted to release the song in 2013, but was unable to receive approval to do so from the Estate
+Worked on in 2006.
+Also known as "I'm Dreamin Samples "I Can't Wake Up (I'm a Blunt)" by KRS-One Chorus lyrics are: "I'm dreaming about being in love / I'm floating around and I just can't wake up" will attempted to release the song in 2013, but was unable to receive approval to do so from the Estate

 "Dreams"